jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 The Help page should have troubleshooting, frequently asked questions, directions on how to submit a bug, and what to do if they need more help or assistance.

 ### Course
 If the user community grows large enough, we should consider an interactive course structure, which are available to create using frameworks like [*Teachable*](https://teachable.com/).
+Existing curriculum for using the tools in classroom settings should be made available for academic use.

 ## Developer-Oriented Documentation

 The developer site should be the main entry point and point of organization for developers.
 One of the main challenges will be organizing developer documentation from potentially many github repositories that could exist for not only the VisionEval Framework, but supporting packages and other materials as well.
 For that reason, we suggest creating a web landing page as a central point rather than using a wiki within a specific GitHub repository.
 This does not preclude the content from living in a GitHub wiki linked to from a webpage, but using a separate, version-controlled webpage gives much greater flexibility in how content is viewed and updated and allows for a better user-experience for documenting multiple versions.
 In some cases (such as a development roadmap) this flexibility isn’t required and thus transitioning to a webpage from wiki is not necessary.

-The current [*VisionEval Framework webpage*](https://gregorbj.github.io/VisionEval/) is based in Jeykyll and links to developer information contained in the VisionEval wiki.
+The current [*VisionEval Framework webpage*](https://gregorbj.github.io/VisionEval/) is a good start.
+It is based in Jeykyll and links to developer information contained in the VisionEval wiki.
 The following is a list of suggested content that is directly linked to from the page:

-1. README.md
+1. Repository README.md
 2. Quick Start
 3. Development principles and design
     a.
 Framework